kshashov/spring-boot-starter-telegram/README.md

 ### Request binding
 There are two important parameters here:
 * `value` or `path`: The request mapping templates (e.g. `/foo`).
 Ant-style path patterns are supported (e.g. `/foo *`, `/foo param:[0-9]`).
 If the telegram request matched with several patterns at once, the result pattern will be selected randomly.
 Use `org.springframework.util.AntPathMatcher`.
 An empty pattern is matched for any request.
-    * A `String` value of a path variable can be bound to a method argument by the `@BotPathVariable` annotation.
+    * Values of the path variables can be bound to the method arguments by the `@BotPathVariable` annotation.
 * `type`: the telegram request types to map. `MessageType.ANY` by default.

 **Aliases**